Mahitha738/BioEncryptSNN-Encryption-and-Decryption-Using-Spiking-Neural-Networks/README.md

-A neuromorphic approach to secure data processing is achieved through optimised spiking neural network encoding and decoding
+# A neuromorphic approach to secure data processing is achieved through optimised spiking neural network encoding and decoding
-# Privacy-Preserving Spiking Neural Networks (BioEncryptSNN)

 This repository contains the official codebase accompanying the paper: